Book Authors Among Us: Finance Books By Bloggers

 Another close family member has been circulating his “racy” novel online.
 He’s still working on how to monetize it but it’s been getting some front page action on Scribd.com.
 It’s a novel about Silicon Valley and wealth, and how money can corrupt.
 Now where better to mention this book than in our own blog about Silicon Valley and money, but unlike the book, we give the subject of money a much more positive shake.

-I have to say that this book I’m referencing is a little shocker of a novel, and contains graphic imagery and strong language, so download at your own risk (or desire) ;) .
+I have to say that this book I’m referencing is a little shocker of a novel, and contains graphic imagery and strong language, so download at your own risk (or desire) 😉 .
 It’s called “The Peninsula” (as in, the Bay Area peninsula).
 Here are some colorful snippets:

 What’s important is that my bloodline shimmers with a million shares of Oracle, Intel, Sun, and Google, and that they open every door in California.
 Those were the companies his children started, but my father is dead three years, and his fortune is in the hands of Michael Medine.

 Okay….?
-I don’t know many twenty one year olds who speak or write like that, but hey, the protagonist attends Stanford University! ;)
+I don’t know many twenty one year olds who speak or write like that, but hey, the protagonist attends Stanford University! 😉

 Wise Bread’s “10,001 Ways To Live Large On A Small Budget”

-That said, I’d like to give you a heads up on Wise Bread’s 10,001 Ways to Live Large on A Small Budget whose launch date is sometime in May.
+That said, I’d like to introduce you to a few notable books by these publishers.
+The first is by Wise Bread, whom you’ll recognize for the book 10,001 Ways to Live Large on A Small Budget.
 I was truly impressed by the Wise Bread team for putting together these neat pages dedicated to the book, which also nicely acknowledges the authors who contributed to the content you’ll find in this package.
 The book is a collection of tips and tricks from Wise Bread’s site and also contains articles from other prominent bloggers like J.D.
 Roth of Get Rich Slowly and Trent Hamm of The Simple Dollar.
+And since I write for Wise Bread, I was fortunate to find myself in their author list along with other names in the blogosphere.

-Bestselling Books By PF Bloggers
+Other Bestselling Books By PF Bloggers

 If that isn’t enough, you must also check out these awesome books by popular bloggers — among them are several bestsellers!
 A lot of people have been pretty busy.
-Some notable and successful bloggers turned writers whom I am familiar with:
+Some successful bloggers turned writers whom I am familiar with:

-Sharon Harvey Rosenberg of The Frugal Duchess wrote a finance book called How To Live Well and Save Money that is also autobiographical in many respects.
+#5 Sharon Harvey Rosenberg of The Frugal Duchess wrote a finance book called How To Live Well and Save Money that is also autobiographical in many respects.
 I’m a huge fan of Sharon’s writing and I count this frugal memoir as one of my favorites in my finance library.

+I’m sure there are many more wonderful pieces of work out there, so if I missed anyone (my apologies), please let me know about what you’ve published!
 So who else is out there ready to pen a book?
 I imagined traversing this path myself someday, but ultimately, I’m not seriously contemplating it.
-Then again, I’ve been threatening to come up with a tell all book about the financial blogosphere that will divulge everyone’s secrets.
-Mwahahaha! ;)
+Then again, I’ve been threatening to come up with a tell all book about the financial blogosphere that will divulge everyone’s secrets. 😉

-{ 12 comments… read them below or add one }
+{ 18 comments… read them below or add one }

 Kudos to the Wise Bread groups and all other book authors.